Waldmeer (Book 1)

 Amira to Maria when Maria asked if she was missing the boat re relationships.

-“Healing has its own power and, once started, it moves ahead methodically knowing exactly what track to take for the most efficient and effective results.”
+“Healing has its own power and, once started, moves ahead methodically knowing exactly what track to take for the most efficient and effective results.”

 Commentator re Grace’s physical, emotional, and spiritual healing.